Anúna: An Uaithne

 Anúna was associated with Riverdance from 1994 until 1996.
 They gave the first performance of the piece at the Eurovision Song Contest, spending 18 weeks at number 1 in the Irish singles chart and reaching number 9 in the UK singles chart.
 They featured on the CD Riverdance: Music from the Show and on the DVD Riverdance: the Show.
-They sang the opening choral section entitled "Cloudsong" with a solo by soprano Katie McMahon.
+They sang the opening choral section, "Cloudsong", with a solo by soprano Katie McMahon.

 Anúna won an Irish National Entertainment Award for Classical music in 1994.
 In 1995, they released Omnis, followed by Deep Dead Blue in 1996.
 The latter gained an international release on the Gimell/Polygram label in 1999 and was nominated for a Classical Brit Award in 2000.
 The group left Riverdance in 1996.
-Anúna soprano Eimear Quinn won the Eurovision Song Contest in the same year in Oslo.
+Anúna soprano Eimear Quinn won the Eurovision Song Contest that same year in Oslo.

-In 1997 Anúna released the CD Behind the Closed Eye, an orchestral collaboration with the Ulster Orchestra, Northern Ireland's leading symphony orchestra.
+In 1997, Anúna released the CD Behind the Closed Eye, an orchestral collaboration with the Ulster Orchestra, Northern Ireland's leading symphony orchestra.
 The choir appeared at the World Sacred Music Festival in Morocco in 1998 (returning in 2002).
-In 1999 Anúna performed at the first ever Irish Prom at the BBC Proms in the Royal Albert Hall in London.
+In 1999, Anúna performed at the first ever Irish Prom at the BBC Proms at the Royal Albert Hall in London.